AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/testing.md

 The `startTesting` function of the editor must be called before you begin your test.

-*TODO: explain what startTesting does and how it will affect the code that is running.*

 ```dart
 await editor.startTesting();
 ```

 Get the number of nodes in the document.

-*TODO: shouldn't there be some sort of use of `expect` to ensure the number is correct?*

 ```dart
 final length = editor.documentLength;
 print(length);
 ```

 Get the node of a defined path.
 In this case we are getting the first node of the document which is the text "Welcome to Appflowy 😁".

-*TODO: if there a document that explains the structure of documents and the different types of nodes, we should link it here*

 ```dart
 final firstTextNode = editor.nodeAtPath([0]) as TextNode;